 What to do in case you take too much Aimovig

 Call your doctor if you think you’ve taken too much Aimovig.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 However, if you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 - Should I use other migraine treatments while taking Aimovig?